AV4TAr/reading/README.md

 * Great Leaders Live Like Drug Addicts: Drop the Mask, Practice Rigorous Authenticity, and Lead Like Your Life Depends on It
 * The Effective Executive: The Definitive Guide to Getting the Right Things Done
 * Extreme Ownership - Jocko Willink
-* The Engineering Executive's Primer: Impactful Technical Leadership - Will Larson
 * Coaching
   * Effective Modern Coaching - Myles Downey
   * Time to think - Nancy Kline
+* The Startup CTO Handbook: The essentials skills and best practices for high-performance engineering teams - Zach Goldberg

 # Podcasts